mort-sh/docs/documentation/SvelteKit.md

 sdk.start();
 ```

-Any server-side requests will now begin generating traces, which you can view in Jaeger's web console at [localhost:16686](http://localhost:16686).
+Now, server-side requests will begin generating traces, which you can view in Jaeger's web console at [localhost:16686](http://localhost:16686).

+## `@opentelemetry/api`

+SvelteKit uses `@opentelemetry/api` to generate its spans.
+This is declared as an optional peer dependency so that users not needing traces see no impact on install size or runtime performance.
+In most cases, if you're configuring your application to collect SvelteKit's spans, you'll end up installing a library like `@opentelemetry/sdk-node` or `@vercel/otel`, which in turn depend on `@opentelemetry/api`, which will satisfy SvelteKit's dependency as well.
+If you see an error from SvelteKit telling you it can't find `@opentelemetry/api`, it may just be because you haven't set up your trace collection yet.
+If you _have_ done that and are still seeing the error, you can install `@opentelemetry/api` yourself.

 # Packaging